Gina Raimondo: Statewide computer system rollout controversy

 In response, U.S. Food and Nutrition Service's Northeast Regional Administrator Kurt Messner urged Raimondo to postpone the launch because it would interrupt or interfere with benefits the agency oversees.
 Messner said in his letter, which local news outlets called "strongly-worded", that "the transition plan remains inadequate and unacceptable."
 He also wrote that the state had not launched UHIP in phases or administered a live pilot test.
 "Launching a system without having conducted a live pilot is against the intent of the regulations and against our best advice", Messner wrote.
 The Raimondo administration ignored the warnings, resulting in benefit delays, system downtime, and benefit loss caused in error.

-In December 2016, the federal government gave the state Department of Human Services less than a month to fix the UHIP computer system or risk losing $13 million in federal funding.
-Federal officials judged that the state was not compliant in lowering a significant case backlog, starting a sufficient call-center, adequate staff training, and improving wait times at Health and Human Services field offices.
+In December 2016, the federal government gave the state Department of Human Services less than a month to fix the UHIP computer system, or risk losing $13 million in federal funding.
+Federal officials judged that the state was not compliant in lowering a significant case backlog, establishing a sufficient call-center, providing adequate staff training, and improving wait times at Health and Human Services field offices.
 In February 2017, Executive Secretary of Health and Human Services Elizabeth H. Roberts resigned from her cabinet post in the Raimondo administration due to the failed roll-out of the UHIP.

 In March 2017, Rhode Island Monthly reported that the U.S. Department of Justice had opened an investigation into UHIP, specifically false claims and statements made about the Health and Human Services computer network rollout.
-The investigation was still underway as of summer 2017.
+The investigation was still underway in the summer of 2017.
 In an interview, House Oversight Chair Patricia Serpa said: "There's plenty of blame to go around.
 The auditor's report found that [the contract with Deloitte] was poorly written, poorly overseen and poorly executed.
 They were warned against the implementation because the system was not ready.
 Not only did they implement it, they displaced all of the most senior workers with the wealth of experience.
 We pulled all the plugs to make sure this was a failure."

 According to documents submitted to the federal government, the cost estimate for UHIP through 2021 was $656 million.
 State taxpayers would pay $154 million of this and the federal government the remainder.
 In January 2020, State Senator Sam Bell said a Rhode Island Senate Fiscal Report on Raimondo's budget proved that "a single UHIP update kicked 5,500 Rhode Islanders off their Medicaid" in November 2019 without due process and the decisions were based on a computer update.
 Bell added: "Medicaid terminations need to be done with some due process.
 They should not come from a notoriously glitchy computer system.
 You should have a chance to fight the decision to rip away your health insurance.
 When you lose your Medicaid with no warning and no effort to transition you onto the exchange, the consequences can be deadly."